keltia/ripe-atlas/README.md

   In addition to the main `probes` and `measurements` commands, it features fast-access to common tasks like `ping`and `traceroute`.

+When looking at measurement results, it is very easy to use something like [jq](https://stedolan.github.io/jq) to properly display JSON data:

+    atlas results <ID> | jq .

 ### TODO

 - more tests (and better ones!)